written by Dr SW KONG

 People with poor blood supply to the feet are at greater risk, and it would be necessary to carefully weigh the risks and benefits.

-Children.
-This is not an absolute contraindication, hallux valgus can occur in quite young people, but in general I advise delaying until skeletal maturity, usually around 13 years of age, if possible.
+This is not an absolute contraindication, as significant hallux valgus can occur in quite young people, but in general we advise delaying until skeletal maturity, usually around 13 years of age, if possible.

 - Lam Ka Lee Karry, SW Kong et al Percutaneous Chevron Osteotomy in Treating Hallux Valgus: Hong Kong Experience and Mid-term result Journal of Orthopaedics, Trauma and Rehabilitation xxx (2015) 1-6

 - Thalava, R. and R. Thalava, Venous thrombosis after hallux valgus [comment].
 Journal of Bone & Joint Surgery - American Volume, 2004.
 86-A(4): p.
 872; author reply 872.

 - Sammarco, G.J. and O.B.
 Idusuyi, Complications after surgery of the hallux.
 Clinical Orthopaedics & Related Research, 2001(391): p.
 59-71.

 - Shariff, R., et al., The risk of avascular necrosis following chevron osteotomy: a prospective study using bone scintigraphy.
 Acta Orthopaedica Belgica, 2009.
 75(2): p.
 234-8.

 - Tarver, H.A., et al., Techniques to maintain a bloodless field in lower extremity surgery.
 Orthopaedic Nursing, 2000.
 19(4): p.
 65-73.